ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-testing.rst

 --------------------------

 These are tests that check and validate user journeys throughout the application and encompass the use of multiple components across one or more pages, including navigation between pages.
-This testing includes the mocking of any used endpoints ensuring that a common and consistent set of results is maintained.
-As a result of this, it is important that the mocked data is complete and suitable for the checking of all the paths thru the application
+This testing includes the makes use of real external application calls for the realization of data.
+It is important that the mocked data is complete and suitable for the checking of all the paths thru the application

 .. note:: git badges